The Importance of Sketching in the Design Process

 5. “Digital is better and more accurate.”
 Look, digital tools are powerful, but they come with their limitations.
 Sketching allows for a freedom and range that digital tools sometimes can’t provide, especially early in the creative process.
 Plus, accuracy isn’t always the goal at the concept stage—you’re exploring possibilities.
 Sketching first and then moving into digital creates a synergy that balances both freedom and accuracy, which is why the analog-to-digital workflow is so universally effective.

-See also The Psychology of Shapes in Art and Design
+See also The Role of Art in Social Change and How Designers Can Contribute

 Alright, that was a slam dunk of common myths, but let’s roll into something a bit more structured with a quick list to solidify why sketching totally rocks and wraps up all we’ve been vibing about.